n00btube/sm-energy-sizing/README.md

     20973 - C2 09 to 06 0A

-(All numbers in hex for an unheadered ROM.)
+(All numbers in hex, for an unheadered ROM.)

 It stores Samus’ max energy to the current-energy _mirror,_ leaving actual current energy unchanged.
 The HUD routine then sees “energy differs from the mirror,” and updates the display.

 Samus still gets the capacity increase, but that’s it.
+No free energy.

 # Patches